-

 (FED) Higher interest rates generally lead to higher returns on investments denominated in USD.
 This tends to attract foreign capital into USD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of USD is -- Neutral and for the CHF is Moderate Bearish.
+Based on the economic and macro fundamental data, The Fundamental Bias of USD is Moderate Bullish and for the CHF is -- Neutral.

 Ziwox considering Weak Bullish bias for this asset and we anticipate long-term price increases.

-Our Ziwox A, mid-term Fundamental Score for USD is -11. and Fundamental Score for CHF is -1.
+Our Ziwox A, mid-term Fundamental Score for USD is -5.
 So, base on the Fundamental Score, we predict mid-term downside price movement.

 Market Overview & Performance

-In the current trading session, "Sydney & Tokyo", Market risk sentiment is Classic Risk-OFF.
-The Gold and Switzerland Frank recorded the strongest performance, while the New Zealand Dollar and Australian dollar are weakest so far.
+In the current trading session, "London & New York", Market risk sentiment is Mix.
+The Australian dollar and EUR recorded the strongest performance, while the Canadian Dollar and New Zealand Dollar are weakest so far.

 Currencies performance vs US dollar "USD"